yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 {% exclamation %} Before using the `ExternalDataSource.NHibernate` practice, compile it by calling `<GigaSpaces Root>\Bin\Practices\ExternalDataSource\NHibernate\build.bat`.

+{% info %}
-{% infosign %} The database server used in this walkthrough is MySQL, and a database named `dotnetpersistency` is created in it.
+The database server used in this walkthrough is MySQL, and a database named `dotnetpersistency` is created in it.
+{%endinfo%}

 # NHibernate Mapping and Configuration Files